 Your Very Own Online Hiding Place

 With a VPN, you can benefit from ultimate online freedom, hiding your identity and online details from all those prying eyes.
 So, what’s a VPN exactly?
-It’s a virtual private network which you can activate before you head online.
+It’s a virtual private network that you can activate before you head online.
 By toggling it on, you’ll be using that virtual network (which is private), and it’ll mask your IP address, location, and search history.
 Websites, browsers, and companies won’t know where you’re going online from.
 The VPN will change your IP address, so it could look like you’re coming online from a different country – which is great if you want to visit sites that are geographically restricted.

 It makes sense that when you’re looking for a VPN for PC, you want to get one from a top supplier.
 It’s essential to look out for what they can offer and make sure they tick all the security boxes.
 First of all, is the security aspect of it.
 Some VPN providers offer 256-bit encryption, which is military-grade level – so you know your details will be kept safe.
 Another thing we’d recommend is using a VPN that has a “kill switch.”
 We’re not just going gung-ho with military terminology; that is what it’s called.
 If the VPN network ever cuts and you fall back on to your own IP, the VPN will disconnect you.
 That way, none of your information will ever go online.
 Turn the VPN back on again and start enjoying privacy.